energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 In comes __Powershell__ to the rescue :)

-* TOC
-{:toc}

 ## TL;DR

-* This issue is as of this date still unresolved by Microsoft.
+- This issue is as of this date still unresolved by Microsoft.
-* When a new Replication Policy is created (through the portal), the Initial replication start time is created wrong
+- When a new Replication Policy is created (through the portal), the Initial replication start time is created wrong
-* As far as I know the only way to fix this, is to create the replication policy through Powershell
+- As far as I know the only way to fix this, is to create the replication policy through Powershell

 ## The Setup